What is self-harm?

 - Try less destructive ways of doing it.
 For example:

-- rub an ice-cube where you were tempted to cut
+- rub an ice-cube where you were tempted to harm yourself

-- put an elastic band around your wrist and flick it when you feel like cutting
+- put an elastic band around your wrist and flick it when you feel like harming yourself

 If you have taken an overdose you should attend your local A&E department or GP immediately.
 There are no safe limits for an overdose.